Nihan backs amendment to prevent MPs from party change

 Nihan noted that if MPs understand that their seat is tied to the party they represent, they will be more committed to their party's values and the welfare of their constituents.

-“Then the members will know that they will travel to parliament with the majority of the people in the next five years, and if the party's color, finances, and the work of the ordinary members bear all the burden," Nihan stated.
+“Then the members will know that they will travel to parliament with the majority of the people in the next five years, and if the party's colour, finances, and the work of the ordinary members bear all the burden," Nihan stated.

-Nihan also highlighted the growing public trust in the current government, stressing that any disruption in Parliament could jeopardize the country’s stability.
+Nihan also highlighted the growing public trust in the current government, stressing that any disruption in Parliament could jeopardise the country’s stability.
 He pointed out that the increasing number of party members elected each term signifies the trust the public places in political parties and their platforms.

 "There is an indirect agreement and bond between the people and the parties, bound by the constitution," Nihan concluded.